benckx/vaporwave/README.md

   Press <enter> to keep the current choice[*], or type selection number: 4
   ```
 * From the code:
-    * Import the project as a Gradle project in your IDE of choice, and run the Main
+    * Import the project as a Gradle project in your IDE of choice, and run the Main.

 ## Build